Winner of 1945 Retro Hugo Award for Best Novella

 Killdozer by Theodore Sturgeon is a 1944 short story that was made into a 1974 movie with ruggedly handsome Clint Walker as a construction foreman and a very young Robert Ulrich as the red shirt.

 A group of men are doing some type of construction on a deserted island when one of the bulldozers moves an odd, metallic rock.
 The alien inside the rock possesses the dozer and begins to kill the men.
-The men assume something is teleoperating it (from a scientific perspective is alien possession a type of telepresence), something that never needs gas for refuelling.
+The men assume something is teleoperating it (from a scientific perspective alien possession is a type of telepresence, though it could be considered the alien is using the bulldozer as a piloted mecha type of exoskeleton), something that never needs gas for refuelling.
 We never get anything from the alien’s POV- why is it killing everyone?
 What is it planning to do with a bulldozer on a deserted island?